tj-wells/coti-docker-method/README.md

 Below is a list of common errors/problems that have been encountered when setting up the node software, and their solutions.

 - `Timeout during connect (likely firewall problem)`
-  - For the SSL verification to work, your server needs to be able to accept incoming connections from the internet.
-For security reasons many cloud providers only allow incoming connections from port 22 (SSH) by default.
-Since both ports 80 and 443 are used in the installation of the SSL certificates, you will need to allow all inbound connections (0.0.0.0/0) for ports 80 and 443 to your machine.
+  - For the SSL verification to work, your server needs to be able to accept incoming connections from the internet on ports 80 and 443.
+    To get the SSL certificates installed, you will need to allow all inbound connections (0.0.0.0/0) for ports 80 and 443 to your machine.
+The precise steps for this will vary depending on your VPS provider.

-* My node repeatedly reconnects to the network
+* My node is getting blacklisted, or repeatedly reconnects to the network
   - COTI's node manager performs health status checks on your node using port 7070.
   - To pass the health checks, ensure that port 7070 is accessible to the IP address "52.59.142.53" for testnet nodes, and "35.157.47.86" for mainnet nodes.

-- If none of the documentation above helps, you can ask me, check GeordieR's <a href="https://cotidocs.geordier.co.uk/" target="_blank">gitbook guide</a>, or to get help from the community, ask in the node-operators channel in the [COTI discord server](https://discord.com/invite/wfAQfbc3Df).
+- If none of the documentation above helps, you can ask me (<a href="https://twitter.com/tomjwells">@tomjwells</a>), check GeordieR's <a href="https://cotidocs.geordier.co.uk/" target="_blank">gitbook guide</a>, or to get help from the community, ask in the node-operators channel in the [COTI discord server](https://discord.com/invite/wfAQfbc3Df).

 # STAY COTI